Rokutann/npy.el/README.md

   back-and-forth between buffers visiting files in different Pipenv projects.
 This is for other pythonic modes such as `pytest.el` and `python-pytest.el`
-* Enable `info-lookup-symbol` for the Python official documents.
+* enable `info-lookup-symbol` for the Python official documents.
 The info files for Python 3.7.2 are included
 * spawn a Pipenv shell for a Pipenv project